adanieljohnson/SWP_student_writing_guide/700-Instructor-Resources.Rmd

 * Strategies for training GTAs to teach scientific writing.
 * An annotated Bibliography for those interested in going deeper.

-Appendices A-C are practice cases that instructors can use for training activities or for teaching students to write lab reports when they do not have access to labs.
+Appendices A-C are practice cases that instructors can use for training activities or for teaching students to write lab reports when they do not have access to wet labs.